 This tool needs to be very valuable to your target audience.

-At CoSchedule, we have a headline analyzer tool.
+At CoSchedule, we have Headline Analyzer Studio.
 This tool helps marketers and bloggers determine their headline’s strength.

 21. Mind Maps